cavo789/blog/blog/XXX/linux-generate-documentation-from-bash-scripts/index.md

 The script will process any `.sh` file located in the `helpers` sub-folder (we've created the `string.sh` earlier).

 For one file found in the `helpers` folder, the same file will be created in the `documentation` folder so a file called `string.md` will be created.
-In that Markdown file, any functions having a doc-block will be described.
+In that markdown file, any functions having a doc-block will be described.

 Here the content of the `documentation/string.md` file: